The Futterman Collection

 someone, feel completely at ease and as if you have known them your whole

-Not even a year later, we received the sad report from his wife that Mark passed away in May of
+Less that a year later, we received the sad report from his wife that Mark passed away

 was a man with a kind heart, a gentle spirit and someone who has lived a